Considerations When Choosing a Sperm Donor

 • Their willingness to have the full medical tests and counselling.

-Rainbow Fertility has clinic-recruited sperm donors available (frozen sperm) who have already gone through a lengthy and thorough process to ensure the quality of the sperm or alternatively you can bring your known donor in to complete the medical health checks available.
+Rainbow Fertility has clinic-recruited sperm donors available (frozen sperm) who have already gone through a lengthy and thorough process to ensure the quality of the sperm, or alternatively, you can bring your known donor in to complete the medical health checks available.

 What you need to know about using a clinic-recruited donor